William Coffin Coleman

 William Coffin Coleman was active in the company until his death on November 2, 1957.
 He was succeeded by Sheldon as president.
 The company continued to grow, and in 1986, the 40-millionth lantern was produced.
 During the 1980's, the company's common stock was moved to the New York Stock Exchange, and annual sales exceeded $500 million.
 This was obviously much more than the pipe dream which Hiram Strong had first questioned in 1905.
 In speaking to a conference of Coleman sales representatives, W.C. observed "we're not in it just to make money.
 The only real happiness comes from serving your community and your fellow man."
 For over eighty years, W.C.
 Coleman's contributions to Wichita, the state of Kansas, and to the nation exemplified his commitment to serving his community and fellow man.

 This report was compiled and written by Bartlett J. Finney for the Kansas Business Hall of Fame in June, 1990.
-A list of his source notes is available on request.
 This report was adapted to this web site form by William L. Smith, for the Kansas Business Hall of Fame.